lane-cv/Ship_model/README.md

-This is a brushless motor driven remote control ship model made by stm32 during my undergraduate study.
-Updating... \
+This is a brushless motor driven remote control ship model made by stm32 during my undergraduate study. **If this works for you, please give a star.
+Thank you.** Updating... \
 ![image](https://github.com/lane-cv/ship_model/blob/master/show.gif)
 # 0. Statement
 This is a volunteer work and there's no profit involved.